Course Outline

 a) Alternative text

-b) Accessible players for people with disabilities
+b) Accessible media players for people with disabilities

-c) Transcripts, subtitles, audio descriptions
+c) Transcripts, captions, audio descriptions

 d) Headings and proper hierarchy